-In diebus illis: Locutus est Moyses ad populum di- to the people, saying: When cens: Quando compleveris thou hast made an end of frudecimam cunctarum gum tuarum, loqueris conspectu Domini Dei tui: Abstuli quod sanctificatum est de domo mea, et dedi illud levitæ et advenæ, et pupillo ac viduæ, sicut jussisti mihi: non præterivi mandata tua, nec sum oblitus imperii tui.
+In diebus illis: Locutus est Moyses ad populum dicens: Quando compleveris decimam cunctarum frugum tuarum, loqueris conspectu Domini Dei tui: Abstuli quod sanctificatum est de domo mea, et dedi illud levitæ et advenæ, et pupillo ac viduæ, sicut jussisti mihi: non præterivi mandata tua, nec sum oblitus imperii tui.
 Obedivi voci Domini Dei mei, et feci omnia sicut præcepisti mihi.
-Respice de sanctuario tuo, et de excelso colorum habitaculo, et benedic populo tuo Israël, et terræ quam dedisti nobis. sicut jurasti patribus nostris, terræ lacte et melle mananti.
-Hodie Dominus Deus tuus præcepit tibi ut facias mandata hæc atque judicia; et custodias et impleas ex toto corde tuo, et ex tota anima tua.
-Dominum elegisti hodie, ut sit tibi Deus, at ambules in viis ejus, et custodias cæremonias illius, et mandata atque judicia, et obedias ejus imperio.
-Et Dominus elegit te hodie, ut sis populus peculiaris, sicut locutus est tibi, et custodias omnia præcepta illius: faciat te excelsiorem cunctis gentibus quas creavit. laudem, et nomen, et gloriam suam: ut sis populus sanctus Domini Dei tui. sicut locutus est.
+Respice de sanctuario tuo, et de excelso colorum habitaculo, et benedic populo tuo Israël, et terræ quam dedisti nobis, sicut jurasti patribus nostris, terræ lacte mananti.
+Hodie et melle Dominus Deus tuus præcepit tibi ut facias mandata hæc atque judicia; et custodias et impleas ex toto corde tuo, et ex tota anima tua.
+Dominum elegisti hodie, ut sit tibi Deus, et ambules in viis ejus, et custodias cæremonias illius, et mandata atque judicia, et obedias ejus imperio.
+Et Dominus elegit te hodie, ut sis ei populus peculiaris, sicut locutus est tibi, et custodias omnia præcepta illius: et faciat te excelsiorem cunctis gentibus quas creavit. laudem, et nomen, et gloriam suam: ut sis populus sanctus Domini Dei tui. sicut locutus est.

-In those days: Moses spoke

-tithing all thy fruits thou shalt speak thus in the sight of the Lord thy God: I have taken that which was sanctified out of my house, and I have given it to the levite and to the stranger, and to the fatherless and to the widow, as thou hast commanded me: I have not transgressed thy commandments, nor forgotten thy precepts.
+In those days: Moses spoke to the people, saying: When thou hast made an end of tithing all thy fruits thou shalt speak thus in the sight of the Lord thy God: I have taken that which was sanctified out of my house, and I have given it to the levite and to the stranger, and to the fatherless and to the widow, as thou hast commanded me : I have not transgressed thy commandments, nor forgotten thy precepts.
 I have obeyed the voice of the Lord my God, and have done all things as thou hast commanded me.
-Look from thy sanctuary, and thy high habitation of heaven. and bless thy people Israel, and the land which thou hast given us, as thou didst swear to our fathers, a land flowing with milk and honey.
-This day the Lord thy God hath commanded thee to do these commandments and judgments, and to keep and fulfil them with all thy heart, and with all thy soul.
+Look from thy sanctuary, and thy high habitation of heaven, and bless thy people Israel, and the land which thou hast given us, as thou didst swear to our fathers, a land flowing with milk and honey. day the Lord thy God hath commanded thee to do these commandments and judgments, and to keep and fulfil them with all thy heart, and with all thy soul.
 Thou hast chosen the Lord this day to be thy God, and to walk in his ways and keep his ceremonies and precepts, and judgments, and obey his command.
 And the Lord hath chosen thee this day to be his peculiar people, as he hath spoken to thee, and to keep all his commandments; and to make thee higher than all nations, which he hath created, to his own praise, and name, and glory; that thou mayst be a holy people of the Lord thy God, as he hath spoken.